Composing for Film and Television

 John KeaneHead of Composing

-Credits include A Very British Coup, Hornblower, Anna Karenina, Hideous Kinky
+Credits include A Very British Coup, Hornblower, Anna Karenina (TV series), Hideous Kinky

 Composing graduates Jessica Jones and Dario Marianelli talked about the course and the School in a BBC News report about the NFTS earlier this year.